Continental Drifters: History

 The band was formed in Los Angeles in 1991, initially consisting of Carlo Nuccio (drums, vocals), Ray Ganucheau (guitars, banjo, vocals), Mark Walton (bass), Gary Eaton (guitars, vocals) and Danny McGough (keyboards).
 The group gigged regularly at Raji's in LA, and were often joined by Susan Cowsill and Vicki Peterson on backing vocals and guitars, and Peter Holsapple (keyboards, guitars), though these three players were not yet official members.

 Holsapple was asked to join the band, but initially declined, offering instead to produce the group's debut album.
 The resulting disc was not released at the time; after it was completed, Holsapple, Cowsill and Peterson all joined the band officially, while McGough dropped out.

 Led by New Orleans natives Nuccio and Ganucheau, most of the band moved to New Orleans over a span of several months during 1993/94.
 Eaton was the only member who didn't make the move, and who consequently left the band.
 However, shortly after the move Ganucheau dropped out, being replaced by Robert Maché.
 This line up (Nuccio/Walton/Cowsill/Peterson/Holsapple/Maché) recorded the band's first issued album, Continental Drifters, in 1994.

 Nuccio left the band after the tour for the first album.
 He was replaced by Russ Broussard, and this line up issued two albums: Vermilion (1998) and Better Day (2001).

 Cowsill and Broussard left the group in early 2002.
 The remaining players drafted drummer John Maloney and the returning Ganucheau to continue for several gigs.

-In 2003, the band's unissued debut album was finally released, and a line-up of Eaton, Ganucheau, Nuccio, Holsapple, and Walton played a gig to celebrate.
+In 2003, the band's unissued debut album was finally released, and a lineup of Eaton, Ganucheau, Nuccio, Holsapple, and Walton played a gig to celebrate.

 On April 28, 2009, the group reunited for the fifth annual Threadhead Patry in New Orleans, and a show on May 1 at Carrollton Station, playing to a sold-out crowd.

 In 2015, Omnivore Recordings issued a double album retrospective called Continental Drifters — Drifted: In The Beginning & Beyond which was focused on unreleased and live tracks from the band's long history.
 In September 2015, the band, including all members from both the Los Angeles era and the later New Orleans manifestations, came together for fundraising concerts in New Orleans and Los Angeles.

 Founding member Carlo Nuccio died on August 24, 2022.

 A book about the band and a tribute album We Are All Drifters: A Tribute to the Continental Drifters were released in September 2024 on the Cool Dog Sound label.
 The book was written by Sean Kelly, a musician, author, and frequent collaborator of the band.
 Kelly and Los Angeles-based musician David Jenkins co-produced the tribute album, which features contributions from Marshall Crenshaw, Kim Richey, Garrison Starr, George Porter, Jr., and Don Dixon, among others.